Niloy333/Wearanize_plus/README.md

 ## Overview

 The Wearanize+ dataset comprises overnight sleep recordings from 130 healthy participants (one night each) aged between 18 and 39 years (mean = 23.16 years, SD = 4.34; 89 females).
-Each participant’s sleep was recorded simultaneously using three wearable devices—a [*Zmax* EEG headband](https://hypnodynecorp.com/), an [*Empatica E4* wristband](empatica.com/en-eu/research/e4/), and an [*ActivPAL* leg patch](https://kb.palt.com/articles/palpatch/)—alongside full polysomnography (PSG) using [*SOMNOscreen plus*](https://somnomedics.de/en/solutions/sleep_diagnostics/stationary_sleep_lab_psg/somnoscreen-plus/) or [*Mentalab Explore Pro*](https://mentalab.com/products/) (for a few participants).
+Each participant's sleep was recorded simultaneously using three wearable devices—a [*Zmax* EEG headband](https://hypnodynecorp.com/), an [*Empatica E4* wristband](empatica.com/en-eu/research/e4/), and an [*ActivPAL* leg patch](https://kb.palt.com/articles/palpatch/)—alongside full polysomnography (PSG) using [*SOMNOscreen plus*](https://somnomedics.de/en/solutions/sleep_diagnostics/stationary_sleep_lab_psg/somnoscreen-plus/) or [*Mentalab Explore Pro*](https://mentalab.com/products/) (for a few participants).
 It also includes the responses to three widely used questionnaires—the *Pittsburgh Sleep Quality Index* (PSQI), the *Mannheim Dream Questionnaire* (MADRE), and the *Patient Health Questionnaire* (PHQ-9)—providing information on the participants' sleep, dreams, and overall health.
 The PSG data has been manually sleep-scored by an expert sleep scorer and automatically sleep-scored by [*USleep v2.0*](https://sleep.ai.ku.dk/).
 Both sets of scores are included in the dataset.
 For more details, see the [reference paper](#reference-paper).

-For transparency and ease of use, the dataset has been released in two versions: [Wearanize+ Raw v1.0](#wearanize+_raw_v1.0), which contains the raw, unfiltered data collected from participants, and [Wearanize+ PlugNPlay v1.0](#wearanize+_plugnplay_v1.0), which contains a curated, streamlined version after initial preprocessing of the raw data and manual synchronization of different wearables.
+For transparency and ease of use, the dataset has been released in two versions: [Wearanize+ Raw v1.0](#wearanize+_raw_v1.0) (contains the raw, unfiltered data collected from participants) and [Wearanize+ PlugNPlay v1.0](#wearanize+_plugnplay_v1.0) (contains a curated, streamlined version after initial preprocessing of the raw data and manual synchronization of different wearables).
 See [Access Instructions](#access_instructions) for a step-by-step guide to obtaining access to the dataset.
 This repository contains the scripts used to preprocess, synchronize, and create the PlugNPlay version.
 See [Script Descriptions](#script_descriptions) for more details.

 The dataset can facilitate a range of applications, including device-specific validations of the three wearables, development of (device-specific) automatic sleep-stage scorers (autoscorers) based on the provided PSG-based sleep scores, methods for handling missing or corrupted data, and evaluation of alternative (as well as compound) sensor modalities for sleep scoring.
 It has already been used for developing Zmax-based autoscorers, such as [*ezscore*](https://github.com/coonwg1/ezscore) and [*u-sleep-w*](https://github.com/alitsaberi/zmax-datasets).
 It has been used to validate [an automatic Zmax–Somnoscreen synchronization method](https://github.com/Niloy333/Wearanize_plus/blob/base/automatic_synchronization/Zmax-Somnoscreen_auto_sync.m), and work is underway to automate Zmax–Empatica and Zmax–ActivPAL synchronization as well.
 One of our key objectives behind creating this dataset is to leverage these multimodal recordings to build robust, multi-wearable sleep-scoring models that approach PSG-grade performance while minimizing the impact of EEG artifacts.